 Qps-gla - Loess (Peoria Formation-silt facies) Generally 2 to 5 m (7-15 ft) of yellowish to grayish brown, massive, jointed, calcareous or noncalcareous silt loam to silty clay loam.
 May overlie a grayish brown to olive gray silty clay loam to silty clay (Pisgah Formation- eroded Farmdale Geosol) which is less than 1.5 m (5 ft) thick.
 The Pisgah Formation is in the same stratigraphic position as the Roxanna Silt which is mapped in Illinois.
 The Farmdale Geosol may be welded to an older Sangamon Geosol developed in loamy glacial till of the Glasford Formation.
 This mapping unit encompasses upland divides, ridgetops and convex sideslopes.
-Well to somewhat poorly drained landscape.
+Drainage is variable from well drained to poorly drained.